joans/joans.github.io/src/posts/japan-a-day-spent-in-trains.md

 tags: [travel]
 ---

-We spent the day today travelling.
+We spent the day today traveling.
 We took the first train at 8:12 AM and reached our accomodation at 3:15 PM.
 So in total, we travelled over 7 hours.
 It was pretty warm as well with 26° C and a lot of local trains were not air conditioned.
 So it was an exhausting day and not many pictures were taken.

 > Check out an interactive Map of the places we visited [here](https://wanderlog.com/view/ipgoeoyijw/japan-trip/shared).
 I will update this map as we continue our Journey.
 This post is about Day 8.